 Take a short tube ride north from Old Street to vibrant Camden Town, home to Camden Market that's full of cool characters, alternative shops and unusual market stalls.
 Take some time to relax and admire the colourful barges at scenic Camden Lock.

 1pm – 4pm: After a morning shopping, follow the Regent’s canal to Regent’s Park to enjoy lunch onboard the Feng Shang Princess, a unique floating pagoda restaurant.
-Immerse yourself in nature as you stroll through picturesque Regent’s Park, home to ZSL London Zoo, or seek out Sherlock Homes Museum and Madame Tussauds a short walk away.
+Immerse yourself in nature as you stroll through picturesque Regent’s Park, home to ZSL London Zoo, or seek out Sherlock Homes Museum and Madame Tussauds London a short walk away.

 5pm – 8pm: No 48 hours in London is complete without a visit to Covent Garden, a haven for food-lovers and fashionistas.
 Soak up the ambience of charming Covent Garden Market, colourful Neal’s Yard, and historic Seven Dials.
 Tuck into dinner at Sarastro, famous for its theatrical theme and opulent decor, check out fusion food at Sushisamba or enjoy a unique dining experience at high-tech Inamo Covent Garden.